tian44200/Multi-agent-hunt-game-dedale-jade/README.md

 # Hunt The Wumpus - Multi-Agent System

-This project was completed during my first year of the Master’s program as part of the FoSyMa (Fundamentals of Multi-Agent Systems) course at Sorbonne Université in France, and was presented in April 2024.
+This project was completed during my first year of the Master’s program as part of the FoSyMa (Fundamentals of Multi-Agent Systems) course at Sorbonne Université in France, and it was presented in April 2024.
+However, this is still a draft version.
+I will release a finalized version later.

 ## Project Overview